CronCats/croncat/README.md

 Usage: croncat <command> [options]

 Commands:
-  croncat register <account_id> <payable_account_id>  Add your agent to cron known agents croncat update <account_id> <payable_account_id>    Update your agent to cron known agents croncat unregister <account_id>                     Account to remove from list of active agents. croncat withdraw <account_id>                       Withdraw all rewards earned for this account croncat status <account_id>                         Check agent status and balance for this account croncat tasks                                       Check how many tasks are currently available croncat go <account_id>                             Run tasks that are available, if agent is registered and has balance
+  croncat register <account_id> [payable_account_id]  Add your agent to cron known agents croncat update <account_id> [payable_account_id]    Update your agent to cron known agents croncat unregister <account_id>                     Account to remove from list of active agents. croncat withdraw [account_id]                       Withdraw all rewards earned for this account croncat status [account_id]                         Check agent status and balance for this account croncat tasks                                       Check how many tasks are currently available croncat go [account_id]                             Run tasks that are available, if agent is registered and has balance croncat daemon [near_env]                           Generate a network specific croncat daemon service
 ```

 ## Docker Installation & Setup